 AT&T is also confusingly rolling out another network feature called LTE-LAA, a second upgraded version of LTE with peak theoretical speeds of 1 gigabit per second.

 The National Advertising Review Board recommended that AT&T discontinue its 5GE marketing claims because it could be misleading to consumers, but AT&T said that it "respectfully disagrees" with the decision and has no plans to remove the 5GE icon from smartphones because it's not considered advertising.

 When will my iPhone work with 5G networks?

-Some Android smartphone manufacturers, including Samsung, are rolling out 5G smartphones in 2019.
-Carriers will also start to roll out 5G networks in 2019, but it will take several years for 5G to get off the ground and for coverage to spread across the United States.
+Some Android smartphone manufacturers, including Samsung, started releasing 5G smartphones in 2019.
+Carriers have also started rolling out 5G networks, but it will take several years for 5G to get off the ground and for coverage to spread across the United States.